uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 In case you missed it, this is how every normal fast food restaurant in the world operates - and for good reason (except that normal fast food restaurants usually have more than a single counter).

 Armed with these examples, we can now actually understand the definition of a promise.
-Remember, that a promise represents the eventual completion (or failure) of an asynchronous operation.
+Again, a promise _represents the eventual completion (or failure) of an asynchronous operation_.

 In this example, the asynchronous operation is the preparation of the hamburger.
 This asynchronous operation will eventually complete (the hamburger will be prepared) or fail (there will a problem during the hamburger preparation).
 The order receipt that you get represents the eventual (i.e. probably not immediate) completion of the burger prepartion.

-Now that we made sense of the definition, we can introduce the three states of a promise:
+Now that we made some sense of the definition, we can introduce the three states of a promise:

 We say that a promise is **pending** when it has been created, but the asynchronous operation it represents has not been completed yet.
 This would be the case when you already received the order receipt but you're still waiting for the hamburger.